Aravind-Sv/react-print/README.md

 # Example

+### You can find a usable example of this demo code in the demo directory.

 ```html
 <div id="react-no-print"></div> <!-- stuff to hide on print -->
 <div id="print-mount"></div> <!--react mount point for markup to show ON print-->